 Adding peanut butter to your diet is a smart, healthy choice

-Improves Blood Cholesterol
+Eating Peanut Butter Improves Blood Cholesterol

 Most of the fats contained in peanut butter are monounsaturated fats, which lower “bad” cholesterol (low-density lipids) and raise high-density lipids (HDL), the “good” cholesterol, according to the according to the Mayo Clinic.
-Monounsaturated fatsfound in peanut butter improve anti-inflammatory abilities in HDL.
+Monounsaturated fats found in peanut butter improve anti-inflammatory abilities in HDL.

-May Help Prevent Diabetes
+Peanut Butter Might Help Prevent Diabetes

 According to research by the Harvard School of Public Health, published in the “Journal of the American Medical Association,” peanut butter helps significantly reduce the risk of developing type 2 diabetes.
 Eating an ounce of peanut butter, five times per week, helps decrease the risk of developing this serious disease by as much as 27 percent.

-Can Reduce Heart Disease
+Nut Butters Can Reduce Heart Disease

 According to the Peanut Institute, studies like the Physicians Health Study, Iowa Women’s Health Study and Adventists Health Study, found nut consumption, including peanuts, reduced the risk of heart disease by as much as 25 percent.

-Provides Fiber
+Nuts Provides Fiber

-Contains Vitamins & Minerals
+Vitamins & Minerals in Peanut Butter

 Peanut butter is about 24 percent protein by weight and is a good source of Vitamins E and B6, iron, folate, niacin, magnesium, phosphorous, potassium, zinc, manganese and calcium.
 Niacin plays an important function in the secretion of sexual hormones, and the “Journal of Neurology, Neurosurgery & Psychiatry” reported that niacin provides protection against Alzheimer’s.